Angus MacDonald (Liberal Democrat politician)

 Angus Francis MacDonald (born 7 November 1962) is a British Liberal Democrat politician who has served as the Member of Parliament (MP) for Inverness, Skye and West Ross-shire since 2024.

 Early life

 Angus Francis MacDonald was born in London.
-He is the son of Donald ‘Rory’ MacDonald, descendant of distiller 'Long John' MacDonald, and Nancy MacDonald (nee Hill, of Philadelphia).
 The second of five children, he was brought up in the Clachaig Inn, Glencoe.

-He was privately educated at two schools; Ampleforth College and Edinburgh Academy.
+He was privately educated at Ampleforth College and Edinburgh Academy.

-After school, MacDonald attend RMA Sandhurst before joining the Queen's Own Highlanders as a Second Lieutenant.
-He served in Falklands immediately after the ceasefire, from July – December 1982, where the regiment led the operation to restore normality on the islands, and in Northern Ireland the following year.
+After school, MacDonald attended the Royal Military Academy Sandhurst before joining the Queen's Own Highlanders as a second lieutenant.
+He served in the Falklands from July to December 1982, shortly after the Argentine surrender in the Falklands War, where the regiment led the operation to restore normality on the islands, and in Northern Ireland the following year.

 Career

 Business career

 MacDonald left the army in 1983 and after a few years at stockbrokers Laing & Cruickshank, ran a number of publishing businesses in the financial services sector, including Edinburgh Financial Publishing, Financial News and eFinancialCareers, the latter two of which he and his co-investors sold in 2007 to a consortium including Dow Jones for £79 million.
 MacDonald later expanded his business interests to encompass renewable energy, online education and waste management.